haych-hub/Mining-of-Legacy-Data/README.md

 **Modelling**
 Each model is tested with the new data and metrics are taken and assigned to a data frame for better comparison with the first result being without contra and IPSI added to the data samples.

+<h3>Deployment</h3>
+In this stage, I want to take the evaluation results and use this to determine a strategy for deployment.
+The relevant models have been created and are ready for deployment.
+For this to be a success it has to be approved and meet the project requirement for it to be a success.
+This deployment plan is summarised and uses deployment strategy which will include the steps on how to perform it in real life.

 # Results
 <img src="results.jpg" alt="result">